Singapore: Market Summary

 Sustainable Bond Market

-In Q1 2025, outstanding sustainable bonds grew 2.3% q-o-q to reach USD26.6 billion, predominantly composed of green bond instruments.
-Total outstanding sustainable bonds were mostly denominated in local currency (82.4%).
-Bonds carrying tenors of over 5 years comprised 59.7% of total outstanding sustainable bonds at the end of March, resulting in a size-weighted average tenor of 16.2 years.
+In Q2 2025, outstanding sustainable bonds soared 5.4% q-o-q to USD28.0 billion, predominantly consisting of green bond instruments (84.6%).
+Total outstanding sustainable bonds were mostly denominated in Singapore dollars (83.3%).
+Bonds with tenors exceeding 5 years made up 59.7% of total outstanding sustainable bonds at the end of June, resulting in a size-weighted average tenor of 16.6 years.